-(Prerequisites: PSYC 110; a grade of C or higher in PSYC 210) Provides a thorough grounding in principles of testing and a review of the major types of assessment, including intellectual, personality and interest.
+(Prerequisites: PSYC 110; a grade of C or higher in PSYC 210) Provides a thorough grounding in principles of testing and a review of the major types of assessment, including intellectual, perprinciples of testing and a review of the major types of assessment, including intellectual, personality and interest.
 Lecture, 3 credits; optional 1-credit laboratory, PSYC 335L.
 Lab fee; lab offered fall only.